 The Mercedes EQA has the most changes at the front.
 Since there is less need for cooling, the upper part of the air intake is blanked off.
 There’s a black panel faux radiator grille with a horizontal fiber-optic strip bordering it at the top in what’s becoming a signature feature of Mercedes EQ BEVs.
 Headlamps have a flatter shape and contain blue highlights, and the lower section has adjustable radiator shutters.

 The profile is virtually the same if you don’t count the exclusive wheel designs.
 At the rear, the LED tail lamps have been given a squinted look inner-ward to merge seamlessly into the tapered LED light strip that is not available on the Mercedes GLA.
 Also, the license plate is on the bumper instead of the tailgate to offer a matching look on the posterior.

 The interior design is no different from the donor if you don’t count the blue highlights, blue fabric, and minor thematic touches to indicate the ‘electric’ character.

 2. Feature-loaded across the range

-More features like 20-inch bi-color/tri-color wheels, two 10.25-inch displays, nappa leather, flat-bottom steering wheel, sports seats, door sills, etc. are available in pricier configurations and/or with optional packages.
+More features like 20-inch bi-color/tri-color wheels, two 10.25-inch displays, Nappa leather, flat-bottom steering wheel, sports seats, door sills, etc., are available in pricier configurations and/or with optional packages.

-As an option, customers can get the Mercedes EQA in an Electric Art package that costs an additional EUR 940.10 (USD 1,132.73).
+As an option, customers can get the Mercedes EQA is an Electric Art package that costs an additional EUR 940.10 (USD 1,132.73).
 This variant brings sophisticated rose gold highlights on the air vents and in the upholstery.
 The trim element is back-lit.
 Also, the 18-inch alloy wheels of the Electric Art variant come in a special design.